Psychologist Wollongong

 The “art and craft of private practice” is another area that may be of benefit in clinical supervision.
 I’ve been the director of a group private practice for over 7 years, have learnt a lot in this time, and am open to sharing everything that I have discovered.

-I have a special interest in psychedelic-assisted therapy and provide MDMA and psilocybin-assisted therapies through Evolution Medicine Enhanced Therapy and Tikvah Clinic - Centre for Eating Disorder Recovery.
-Having facilitated over 40 psychedelic-assisted dosing days, along with the preparation and integration sessions, I am able to support other therapists beginning their journey in this field.
+I have a special interest in psychedelic-assisted therapy and provide MDMA and psilocybin-assisted therapies through Evolution Medicine Enhanced Therapy and Tikvah Centre for Eating Disorder Recovery.
+Having facilitated over 50 psychedelic-assisted dosing days, along with the preparation and integration sessions, I am able to support other therapists beginning their journey in this field.

 I am also trained in Bad Trip Integration and support clients with prolonged challenging and adverse experiences.
 I can consult on clients that may be experiencing difficulties following a psychedelic experience.